 COURT APPROVES $9 MILLION IC MISCLASSIFICATION CLASS ACTION SETTLEMENT BY BAKED GOODS COMPANY WITH ITS DISTRIBUTORS.
 A Tennessee federal judge has approved a settlement of $9 million between baked goods company, Flowers Foods Inc., and about 900 distributors of their bakery products in resolution of a Fair Labor Standards Act collective action alleging the distributors had been misclassified as independent contractors.
 Flowers Foods is one of the largest producers of packaged bakery foods in the United States, including brands such as Wonder Bread, Tastykake, Sunbeam and Nature’s Own.
 Following mediation that encompassed 12 different misclassification lawsuits involving the company (and its related entities) and distributors in Alabama, Kentucky, Texas, Mississippi, North Carolina, Tennessee, Virginia and Missouri, the parties entered into a Global Settlement Agreement and Release.
 The $9 million settlement provides $3.6 million in attorney’s fees and $5.4 million for the named plaintiffs and settlement class members, depending on the amount of time they worked for the company.
+The settlement agreement does not include any requirement that the company reclassify distributors and it includes a recital that Flowers Foods continues to assert it has not misclassified any distributors.
 Green v.
 Flowers Foods Inc., No. 19-cv-01021 (W. D. Tenn.
 Feb.
 27, 2019).

 WELL AND DRILL SITE MANAGERS REACH $3.2 MILLION SETTLEMENT WITH OIL GIANT IN IC MISCLASSIFICATION CLASS ACTION.
 Well and drill site managers providing services in states including California, Texas, New Mexico and Oklahoma, have reached a $3.2 million settlement with Chevron Corporation in a proposed class and collective action alleging FLSA and state wage and hour violations due to the managers’ misclassification as independent contractors and not employees.
 According to the amended class and collective action complaint, Chevron directed the work of the site managers through the company’s policies, practices, supervision, and ability to discipline the managers; the managers worked exclusively for Chevron on a full-time and continuing basis; the managers did not sell or advertise their services to the general public and were required to follow Chevron’s instructions and processes regarding the method by which work was to be performed; and Chevron set the managers’ work schedules, determined the their rates of pay, provided the equipment needed to perform the work (including laptops, uniforms and email addresses), and required daily reports and attendance at meetings.